-I joined DPP as a PhD student in 2016.
-I have completed Master of Planning (Housing) from CEPT University, India in 2011 and Master of Science (Geography) from Presidency College, India in 2009.
-Before joining DPP, I was working as an Assistant Professor in Department of Planning in School of Planning and Architecture, Bhopal.
-I have also taught for 2 years in School of Planning and Architecture, Vijayawada.
-Previously I have worked as a Research Assistant in CEPT University where I was looking at heritage based city development plan, a World Bank funded project.
-Nearly one year I have also worked in Development Alternatives as Executive Habitat Planning and Policy Researcher.
-I was involved in projects related to climate change, participatory energy planning and affordable housing.
+I have joined OU in 2016 as a PhD student in International Development.
+I am having an academic background in Housing Planning (CEPT University, India, 2011) and Geography (Calcutta University, India, 2009).
+Before joining OU I worked as Assistant Professor in Department of Planning at School of Planning and Architecture, Bhopal (2016) and School of Planning and Architecture, Vijayawada (2013-15).
+I have also worked as a Project Assistant at CEPT University (2013) and prepared heritage based city development plans.
+Nearly one year (2011-2012) I was associated with a non-profit organisation, Development Alternatives, as a policy researcher.
+There I was involved in projects related to decentralised planning, participatory energy planning and affordable housing.

 PhD Supervisors: Prof. Theo Papaioannou; Prof. Parvati Raghuram, Dr. Philipp Horn